2014 Macedonian general election: Conduct

 The second round of the election had accreditations given to 9,952 domestic and 550 foreign observers, as well as 283 translators, according to the State Election Commission.

 The United States and European Union publicly urged political leaders to ensure the election was "credible and transparent," amidst complains by the SDSM.

 Results

 President

 In second round voting, centres were open from 5:00 GMT to 17:00 GMT.
 Turnout was reported as 9.58% in the first three hours.
 Gjorge Ivanov was re-elected with 57% of the valid vote.
 Following the election, Stevo Pendarovski called for an investigation of the election by external observers.

 Parliament

-The incumbent government, led by VMRO-DPMNE, won 42.98% of the votes to claim victory ahead of SDSM with 25.34% and DUI with 13.71%.
-The 123 seats in the Assembly were won by six political parties and coalitions with VMRO-DPMNE winning 61 seats, SDSM winning 34 seats, DUI winning 19 seats, DPA winning 7 seats and GROM and NDP winning 1 seat each.
+The incumbent government, led by VMRO-DPMNE, received 44% of the vote to claim victory ahead of SDSM with 26% and DUI with 14%.
+The 123 seats in the Assembly were won by six political parties and coalitions with the VMRO-DPMNE coalition winning 61 seats, the SDSM coalition winning 34 seats, DUI winning 19 seats, DPA winning 7 seats and GROM and NDP winning 1 seat each.